-Section 4 - MAINTENANCE
+SECTION 4- Maintenance

 - A. The developer/builder shall provide a five-year performance bond which will be utilized in case of major failure of the system.
-The amount of the bond will be determined by the Fire Chief. - B. Prior to construction, the developer/builder will provide the Fire Department's water supply account with funds to cover all costs of maintenance for five (5) years after completion and acceptance.
+The amount of the bond will be equal to the replacement cost, as determined by the Fire Chief. - B. Prior to construction, the developer/builder will provide the Fire Department's water supply account with funds to cover all costs of maintenance for five (5) years after completion and acceptance.
 This amount will be determined by the Fire Chief.
-Should the full amount not be utilized, the remaining balance will be returned to the developer by the town at the end of the five-year period.
+Should